jtart/react-universal-app/README.md

 - an express-like request object
 - your app routes array
-- your assets array.
-This is an array of objects, which has a `js` attribute that is URL pointing to some client-side JavaScript
+- an array of script URLs - an array of URLs pointing of the client-side JavaScript bundle

 ```JavaScript
   // server.js